Women's Library: London School of Economics

 In spring 2012, London Metropolitan University, arguing that too much of the library's usage came from outside the university, announced that it had decided to attempt to find a new home, owner or sponsor for the library's holdings, and threatened to reduce services to one day per week if such a sponsor could not be found.
 The University also hoped to convert the library building to house a lecture theatre.
 A Save the Women's Library Campaign was set up by the London Met branch of UNISON.
 It aimed to keep the Women's Library's collections intact, retain the expertise of its staff, and remain in its dedicated building.
 A petition opposing the curtailment or closure of the library ultimately attracted more than 12,000 signatures.
 It called the Women's Library "one of the most magnificent specialist libraries in the world" and a "national asset".

 The University invited bids from interested institutions, and the proposal of the London School of Economics (LSE) was found the most acceptable.
 It guaranteed to preserve, maintain and develop the collections as an individual entity within the British Library of Political and Economic Science, with a dedicated reading room and archival space.
 The LSE also offered continued employment to members of permanent staff who wished to remain with the library.
 The transfer became effective on 2 January 2013.
 The existing building was not handed over, but remained part of London Metropolitan University.

+The centenary of the library was commemorated in 2026 with a display at the LSE.